-With the first installations of these homes, we plan to partner with faith communities to build networks and communities of mutual support with these new neighbors.
-Just like Pee-Wee, all of the prospective new neighbors have their own unique talents and gifts they can bring to their new community, and likewise, benefit uniquely from attentive, caring support from their new neighbors.
-We also see participatory governance from the residents as key to the success of the model and plan to build that structure with the residents.
+We partner with local faith communities, other nonprofit organizations, and community members to build networks and communities of mutual support with our residents.
+All of the prospective neighbors have their own unique talents and gifts they can bring to their new community, and likewise, benefit uniquely from attentive, caring support from their neighbors.
+We also see participatory governance from the residents as key to the stability of our housing and supportive programming.

-Neighbors living in PeeWee Homes will pay a monthly rent based on a sliding scale not to exceed 30% of their income.
-Within each monthly rent payment will be an equity-building deposit held in escrow for the renter – to eventually use as a cushion in emergencies or to transition to their next home.
-In addition to building equity for the tenant, rental payments will help to perpetuate the model and provide for maintenance costs to ensure that dwellings remain high-quality, safe places to call home.
+Neighbors living in PeeWee Homes pay a monthly rent based on a sliding scale not to exceed 30% of their income.
+Within each monthly rent payment will be an equity-building deposit held in escrow for the renter – to use as a cushion in emergencies or to transition to their next home.
+In addition to building equity for the tenant, rental payments provide for maintenance costs to ensure that dwellings remain high-quality, safe places to call home.

 “You’ve got people who’ve got low income, people on fixed income, older people, homeless people, people that are handicapped, they need a place to go.
 Most of them want to get off the street.
-That’s what I’d like to see, someone they can go and call their own.” — Nathaniel Lee, Pee Wee Homes Resident, and Founding Board Member.
+That’s what I’d like to see, someone they can go and call their own.” — Nathaniel Lee, Resident and Founding Board Member